Android 15 in comparison to Android 14

 Smoother App Minimizing

-The transition is more fluid, kind of like a toned-down iOS animation.
+The transition is a more fluid kind of transition, like a toned-down iOS animation.

-Not a huge deal, but it feels nicer.
+Not a huge deal but it is nicer.

-There is a difference — but you might need a microscope to see it.
+There is a difference – but you may have to get a microscope to see it.

-Opening and closing submenus gives you a tiny preview of the previous screen.
+Opening and closing submenus provide you with a tiny preview of the preceding screen.

-It’s subtle, but it makes navigation feel more organic.
+It’s subtle but it makes navigating a bit more organic.

 Features in Beta That Didn’t Make the Final Cut (Sadly)

-We found some interesting things in beta builds that didn’t survive:
+We discovered some interesting things in beta builds that did not survive:

 Google: Add this to phones.
 Please.